-Wash and remove seeds.
+Wash and remove seeds from small size pumpkins or squash.
 Cut into 1-inch slices and peel.
 Cut flesh into 1-inch cubes.

-Hot Pack: Boil 2 minutes in water.
-Note: Do not mash or purée.
-Pack hot squash cubes loosely in clean, hot Mason jars, leaving 1-inch headspace.
+Hot Pack: Boil cubes in water for 2 minutes.
+CAUTION!
+Do not mash or puree as processing time may not be adequate for pureed product.
+Pack hot pumpkin or squash cubes loosely in hot jars, leaving 1-inch headspace.

+Add salt, if desired (page 15).
 Cover with boiling water, leaving 1-inch headspace.
 Remove air bubbles.
 Prepare jar rims.
 Adjust two-piece lids.

 Process at 11 pounds pressure, pints 55 minutes and quarts 90 minutes.
-For processing above 2,000 feet altitude, see chart on page 13 for recommended pounds of pressure.
+For processing above 2,000 feet altitude, see page 15 for recommended pounds of pressure.

-PRESSURE CANNING MEAT
+PRESSURE CANNING MEAT, GAME, AND POULTRY

-Pressure canning is the only safe method for canning meat.
+Pressure canning is the only safe method for canning meat, game, and poultry.